-- (3) World equity ex-US fund invests primarily in common stocks and other equity securities whose issuers comprise a broad range of capitalizations and are located outside of the U.S. The fund invests primarily in developed countries but may also invest in emerging markets. - (4) Short duration bond fund includes the Opportunistic Income fund and the Limited Duration Bond Fund.
+World equity ex-US fund invests primarily in common stocks and other equity securities whose issuers comprise a broad range of capitalizations and are located outside of the U.S. The fund invests primarily in developed countries but may also invest in emerging markets.

+(4) Short duration bond fund includes the Opportunistic Income fund and the Limited Duration Bond Fund.
 The Opportunistic Income fund invests primarily in a diversified portfolio of investment grade and non-investment grade fixed-income securities.
-There are no restrictions on the maturity of any individual securities or on the fund's average portfolio maturity, although the average portfolio duration will typically vary between 0 and two years.
-Under normal circumstances, the Limited Duration Bond Fund will invest at least 80% of its net assets in investment-grade, U.S. dollardenominated debt instruments.
-The Fund is expected to maintain a portfolio duration of three years or less. - (5) High yield bond fund seeks to maximize return by investing primarily in a diversified portfolio of higher yielding, lower rated fixed income securities.
+There are no restrictions on the maturity of any individual securities or on the fund's average portfolio maturity, although the average portfolio duration will typically vary between zero and two years.
+Under normal circumstances, the Limited Duration Bond Fund will invest at least 80% of its net assets in investment-grade, U.S. dollar-denominated debt instruments.
+The Fund is expected to maintain a portfolio duration of three years or less.

+- (5) High yield bond fund seeks to maximize return by investing primarily in a diversified portfolio of higher yielding, lower rated fixed income securities.
 The fund will invest primarily in securities rated below investment grade, including corporate bonds, convertible and preferred securities and zero coupon obligations. - (6) Emerging markets debt fund seeks to maximize return investing in fixed income securities of emerging markets issuers.
-The fund will invest primarily in U.S. dollar denominated debt securities of government, government-related and corporate issuers in emerging market countries, as well as entities organized to restructure the outstanding debt of such issuers. - (7) Core fixed income fund invests in fixed-income funds which seek to provide current income consistent with the preservation of capital. - (8) Hedge fund seeks to provide returns that are different from (less correlated with) investments in more traditional asset classes.
-The fund will pursue its investment objective by investing substantially all of its assets in various hedge funds. - (9) Core property fund is a fund of funds that invests in direct commercial property funds primarily in the U.S. The fund is meant to provide current income-oriented returns, diversification, and modest inflation protection to an overall investment portfolio.
+The fund will invest primarily in U.S. dollar denominated debt securities of government, government-related and corporate issuers in emerging market countries, as well as entities organized to restructure the outstanding debt of such issuers. - (7) Hedge fund seeks to provide returns that are different from (less correlated with) investments in more traditional asset classes.
+The fund will pursue its investment objective by investing substantially all of its assets in various hedge funds.
+The fund has semi-annual redemptions in June and December with a 95 day pre-notification period, and a two year lock-up on all purchases which have expired. - (8) Core property fund is a fund of funds that invests in direct commercial property funds primarily in the U.S. The fund is meant to provide current income-oriented returns, diversification, and modest inflation protection to an overall investment portfolio.
 Total returns are expected to be somewhere between stocks and bonds, with moderate volatility and low correlation to public markets.
+The fund has quarterly redemptions with a 95 day pre-notification period, and no lock-up period.